The Support for Learning Department is managed by Jacqui Agnew and Yvonne Savage (DHT's Support for Learning) and has the following staff.

-Effective identification and assessment of the additional support needs of pupils are essential for making good provision for those needs.
-The school has a clear referral system whereby any member of staff may refer a pupil.
-Where a pupil is referred an assessment will be undertaken by the Support for Learning staff.
+Effective identification and assessment of the additional support needs of pupils are essential for making effective provision for those needs.
+The school has a clear referral system whereby any many of staff may refer a pupil.
+Where a pupil is referred appropriate assessment will be undertaken by the Support for Learning staff.
 Referrals and assessment results are passed on to the Depute Heads for Support for Learning to discuss with parents.

-Most pupils are identified prior to admission through primary/secondary liaison during the summer term.
+Most pupils are identified prior to admission through transition processes during the summer term.
 This allows information to be provided to class teachers before they meet the pupils.

-All pupils with additional support needs may have a GIRFme Plan which is planned by the pupil themselves in discussion with Support for Learning staff/Pupil Support Tutor.
+Pupils with additional support needs may have a GIRFme Plan which is planned by the pupil themselves in discussion with Support for Learning staff/Pupil Support Tutor.
 Resources and approaches may have to be elaborated, differentiated or extended.
 Staff should evidence the support/strategies they have put in place.

-A Coordinated Support plan will be provided for those pupils who require the support of other agencies.
+A co-ordinated Support Plan will be provided for those pupils who require the support of other agencies.
 It is a statutory document for pupils with additional support needs that are likely to last for more than a year and require the intervention of one other agency other than education.
 The plan outlines the annual educational objectives and the methods by which other agencies will work together to meet the pupils’ support needs.

 Partnership with Other Agencies

-Contacts have been well established with School Medical Service, Audiology Services, Psychological Services, Social Work, Careers Scotland, Speech and Language Therapy, Behaviour Support, Visual Impairment Service and Bilingual Support Service.
+Contacts have been well established with Health, Audiology Services, Psychological Services, Social Work, SDS Careers, Speech and Language Therapy, Visual Impairment Service and Bilingual Support Service.
 All of these will be maintained and nurtured and any other service which may be required at any time will be contacted.